lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

     * Choose a small size of 10GB

+    * change the availability zone to eu-west-2b

     * Leave other settings default and click 'Create volume'

+    * Next, select the create volume, right click and click `Attach volume`.

 * On your local computer, open the terminal and change directory to the Downloads folder, type